 Our information systems provide a broad range of business process assistance and real-time data to support our purchasing and planning approach, merchandising team and strategy, multiple distribution center management, store and operational insight and financial reporting.
 We selected and developed these technologies to provide the flexibility and functionality to support our unique buying and selling model as well as to identify and respond to merchandising and operating trends in our business.
 Over the last five years, we have modernized and added several systems that provide us additional functionality and scalability in order to better support operational decision-making.
 These investments include enhanced point of sale, warehouse management, human resource planning, business intelligence, vendor tracking and lead management, store communications, real estate lease management and financial planning and analysis systems.
-We believe the ongoing modernization, enhancement and maintenance of our systems have allowed us to support the growth in our business and store base.
-We plan to continue making investments to modernize and improve the functionality and scalability of our business technology systems for the foreseeable future.
+We believe our existing systems are scalable to support future growth.